 Something still for your eyes but a little different are the pressed pigments.
 I am very much a matte eyeshadow girl but I received this as a gift last year and I absolutely love it.
 Purple is my favourite colour for my eyes (away from neutrals) because it compliments the green in my eyes.
 This is perfect because it is glittery but you don’t have the hassle of fallout that you get from a loose pigment.
 I wore this to my birthday party last year pressed all over my lid and it made me feel like a princess, I loved the sparkles as it is different to what I usually do.

 If you know me you know that highlight is my favourite makeup item, who doesn’t love a socially acceptable way to cover yourself in blinding glitter?
-Mac soft and gentle is a very famous highlight in the world of makeup, and I don’t think many people who have tried it don’t like it.
+Mac soft and gentle is a very famous highlight in the world of makeup so needed to be mentioned in this Mac brand insight, and I don’t think many people who have tried it don’t like it.
 It’s quite chunky glitter but in such a good way, and the pink tone reflects the light beautifully.
 It’s slightly too dark for me if I don’t fake tan, so if I am pale I put a tiny bit of a lighter highlight over the top to balance it out a bit or just use a lighter brush (as oppose to a fairly dense duofibre brush that I usually apply it with).
 When I was in London a few months ago I gave into the online craze at the time and picked up another Mac highlight but this time in the shade ‘bleaming blush’.
 So many people online were talking about how amazing it was, but honestly I am undecided.
 The formula is different and it’s more smooth in texture which I do quite like, but I feel like I have to swirl my brush around a lot to get enough on to apply.
 It’s maybe just because I love a really strong glow, but I feel like this applies in such a natural way despite the shade being quite iridescent.
 I wish it applied like how it looks in the pan, but it doesn’t seem to.
 I would definitely recommend soft and gentle instead if you are looking for a strong highlight.

 What do you recommend from Mac?